A Beginner Guide to Investing in Stocks

 - The Investor’s Manifesto

-In addition, here are a few more articles you'll find helpful in your investing journey.
+Also, here are a few more articles you'll find helpful in your investing journey.

-If you want to learn more about how to invest in a stock, check out the directory of Investing for Beginners articles I've written, sorted by topic or head over to my personal blog for more esoteric and advanced topics that aren't particularly appropriate for beginners.
+If you want to learn more about how to invest in a stock, check out the directory of Investing for Beginners articles I've written, sorted by topic or head over to my blog for more esoteric and advanced topics that aren't particularly appropriate for beginners.
 Whatever happens, remember that stocks are just one of many types of assets that you can use to build wealth and become financially independent.